hslmith/vpc-ta-lab-202208/README.md

 6. Paste the IP in any available web browser.
 You should have a functioning website.

 ### Add new Security group just for RDP and outbound
-1. Click the Securuty Group Menu Option on the left
+1. Click the Security Group Menu Option on the left
 2. Click Blue Create
 3. use the following values
 >Location: Washington DC